Onsite Sewage Disposal Systems

 Existing System Inspections

 Existing septic systems may need to be inspected due to sale of the home, building addition, or rebuild of home after a natural disaster.
 If you are selling or purchasing a home, you can request an inspection of the existing septic system from the Health Department.
-To request an inspection, please visit your local environmental office and submit your request along with the required fee.
+To request an inspection, please click the button below where you will be able to submit your request along with the required fee.